crystalsolenoid/QK-at-RC/projects/index.md

 This section of the site will be organized and written more like [garden](https://www.technologyreview.com/2020/09/03/1007716/digital-gardens-let-you-cultivate-your-own-little-bit-of-the-internet/) than a blog.

-{%- for entry in collections.project %}
+{%- for entry in collections.project reversed %}
 * [{{ entry.data.title }}]({{ entry.page.url }})
 {%- endfor %}